openstf/stf/doc/DEPLOYMENT.md

 You have multiple options here.
 STF currently provides authentication units for [OAuth 2.0](http://oauth.net/2/) and [LDAP](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol), plus a mock implementation that simply asks for a name and an email address.

 Since the other providers require quite a bit of configuration, we'll simply set up a mock auth unit here.
 If you'd rather use the real providers, see `stf auth-oauth2 --help` and `stf auth-ldap --help` for the required variables.
+Note that if your OAuth 2 provider uses a self-signed cert, you may have to add `-e "NODE_TLS_REJECT_UNAUTHORIZED=0"` to the `docker run` command.
+Don't forget to end the line with `\`.

 This is a template unit, meaning that you'll need to start it with an instance identifier.
 In this example configuration the identifier is used to specify the exposed port number (i.e. `stf-auth@3200.service` runs on port 3200).
 You can have multiple instances running on the same host by using different ports.